60 YEARS OF SELF-GOVERNMENT

 People replaced planes on the runway of Rarotonga airport in one of the first events of the celebrations.
 More than 3,000 islanders and tourists turned up on 29th January to walk the 2.3km of tarmac.
 The day also also marked 51 years since Her Late Majesty Queen Elizabeth II opened the airport.
 The airport authority said they wanted to highlight the Islands' connection to the world by offering the rare opportunity to tread the tarmac.
 Photos: Cook Islands TV News

 Shop staff at CITC stores are making their own unique contribution to the celebrations.
 They've been kitted out in new uniforms featuring the national colours of green and yellow and each store in the group is "adopting" one of the Cook Islands and highlighting its cultural heritage and beauty through eye-catching displays.
-They're also providing support to teams from the islands when they arrive in Rarotonga for the celebrations.
+The CITC Building Centre and Excil Shipping have "adopted" Mangaia and the island's King gifted them a significant adze which was used at his ordination ceremony.

 CITC general manager, Gaye Whitta says the campaign called Kia Mana is "a heartfelt tribute to every individual - past and present - who has contributed to the company’s journey and the country’s development."
-CITC has been trading in the Islands since 1891 Photos: Cook Islands News
+CITC has been trading in the Islands since 1891 Photos: CITC and Cook Islands News

 This is the breadfruit (kuru) which has been part of the Islands' diet for centuries and in February it was at the heart of a festival (Takurua) linked to the anniversary celebrations.
 Cook Islands tourism called it "a culinary celebration of identity, heritage and connection to Cook Islands homeland through food."